camxini/raspberrypi-car/phase3/raspberrypi_car_phase3.md

 Serial.println(right);
 ```

-Now the encoder data of both motors are output in a form like "500,1000".
+Now the encoder pulse data of both motors are output in a form like "500,1000".
 Raspberry pi receives this info through **serial**.

 ## encoder_reader/encoder_odom

-*Receive and display data from Arduino, output odometry (location, rotation and velocity) and send tf messages between base_link and odom.*
+*Receive and display data from Arduino, calculate odometry (displacement, rotation and velocity) and send tf messages between base_link and odom.*

 ### Receive Arduino data